NEW WORK NEW CULTURE.

 \SOCIAL PRODUCT \ DISCOURSE

-Since 2006 Ruth Spitzer was involved into various projects of New Work New Culture, a brainchild by philosopher Fritjhof Bergman.
-Over the years this discussion on the future of work and how it relates to design and production branched into an array of projects;
+Since 2006, Ruth Spitzer has been involved in various New Work New Culture projects, a brainchild by philosopher Fritjhof Bergman.
+Over the years, this discussion on the future of work and how it relates to design and production branched into an array of projects;

 To do this job, NANK utilized two elements for the exhibition: ‘Community Production’ demonstrated technologies connected to food, energy, housing, environment, production, health, mobility, culture, and communication; in ‘Presence,’ an open deliberation space, participants elaborated on new work, presence, and belonging.

-Ruth Spitzer and Sarah Dorkenwald were invited in the conceptualization of NANK and collaborated with Frithjof Bergmann on how new technologies such as rapid prototyping can change products and what will be the new role of the designer in this context.
+Ruth Spitzer and Sarah Dorkenwald were invited to conceptualize NANK.
+They collaborated with Frithjof Bergmann and Thomas Schneider on how new technologies, such as rapid prototyping, can change products and the designer's new role in this context.

 Design - Ruth Spitzer and Sarah Dorkenwald